 Every year more couples decide to travel around the world and get married in a foreign country.
 Spain weddings are a very popular option because of the amazing weather it has (one of the best in Europe), but also it’s huge gastronomy variety with the Mediterranean food or the beaches, mountains and the lovely people.

 If you are considering to say ‘I do’ in our beautiful country, please keep reading.
-In the following lines we are explaining the procedures to get married here but also some ideas of wedding locations in Spain.
+In the following lines we will explain the procedures to get married in Spain.

 First of all, if you’re thinking about celebrating your wedding in Spain you should know what is the procedure for non-residents.
 This can be quite bureaucratic and the following steps are just for getting started and have a sense of what it is.
 It varies from the region you live or even from the place you want to get married into.
 The best thing to do is to ask a specialized lawyer and read the Spanish Ministry of Justice website, where you can also find very useful information.

-Procedures for getting married in Spain for non-residents
+Requirements and documents for getting married in Spain as a foreigner

 - Original and a photocopy of your ID, passport or residency permit.